LiquidLands/Eternals/README.md

 The mouth property contains information about the appearance and position of the Eternal's mouth.
 It includes the count of mouth features, and individual mouth details such as left3, left2, left1, middle, right1, right2, and right3.
 Each mouth feature is represented as a poly stack with specific attributes like size, position, and color.

 ### The Poly Stack
-A poly stack is a data structure used in the Eternals.js library to represent and draw different facial features of an Eternal, such as eyes, horns, and mouth sections.
+A poly stack represents different facial features of an Eternal, such as eyes, horns, and mouth sections.
 Each facial feature is composed of a stack of polygons (typically hexagons), which are drawn from largest to smallest to create the desired appearance.

 A poly stack has the following key properties: